CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 | `shearing`               | (array of objects) Items produced when the monster is sheared
 | `speed_description`      | (string) ID of a `speed_description` type describing the monster speed string
 | `petfood`                | (object) Data regarding feeding this monster to turn it into a pet
+| `absorb_ml_per_hp`       | (int) For monsters with the `ABSORB_ITEMS` special attack.
+Determines the amount in milliliters that must be absorbed to gain 1 HP.
+Default 250.
+| `absorb_move_cost_per_ml`| (float) For monsters with the `ABSORB_ITEMS` special attack.
+Determines the move cost for absorbing items based on the volume in milliliters of the absorbed items.
+Default 0.025f.
+| `absorb_move_cost_min`   | (int) For monsters with the `ABSORB_ITEMS` special attack.
+Sets a minimum movement cost for absorbing items regardless of the volume of the comsumed item.
+Default 1.
+| `absorb_move_cost_max`   | (int) For monsters with the `ABSORB_ITEMS` special attack.
+Sets a maximum movement cost for absorbing items regardless of the volume of the comsumed item. -1 for no limit.
+Default -1.
+| `absorb_material`        | (array of string) For monsters with the `ABSORB_ITEMS` special attack.
+Specifies the types of materials that the monster will seek to absorb.
+Items with multiple materials will be matched as long as it is made of at least one of the materials in this list.
+If not specified the monster will absorb all materials.
+| `split_move_cost`        | (int) For monsters with the `SPLIT` special attack.
+Determines the move cost when splitting into a copy of itself.

 Properties in the above tables are explained in more detail in the sections below.